anitape/vue-in-wordpress-theme/frontend/README.md

 # Setting up a Vue app inside a WordPress theme

 Splitting the code into multiple .vue files with single-file components will require the use of development tools like Webpack, Parcel, Vue CLI or Vite.
 This project uses <b>the Vue CLI</b> for this purpose.
-See [Configuration Reference](https://cli.vuejs.org/config/).
+See <a href="https://cli.vuejs.org/config/" target="_blank">Configuration Reference</a>.
 The Vue app in this WordPress theme is build with <b>Vue 3</b>.

 ## 1. Install Node.js, Vue CLI and the Vue project